karawin/Ka-Radio32/HardwareConfig.md

 If a set is not used, P_BTNx_A must be set to 255.
 In this case P_BTNx_B P_BTNx_C are disabled too.

-### Joystick
+### D-pad
-A joystick is a set of two buttons but both cannot be pushed at the same time.
+A D-pad is a set of two buttons but both cannot be pushed at the same time.
 The GPIO must be an ADC one, i.e gpio32 to 39  or 255 if not used.
 Joystick 0  controls the volume,
 Joystick 1 controls the station choice.